eclipse-ditto/ditto-examples/payload-mapping-testing/README.md

 ![basic message flow](images/message-flow.png)

 As you can see, incoming messages from a device will be received by the gateway and afterwards handled as an `ExternalMessage`.
-The `ExternalMessage` Object wraps the payload of the message either in `bytePayload` or in `textPayload`.
+The `ExternalMessage` object wraps the payload of the message either in `bytePayload` or in `textPayload`.
 Depending on the content-type, your mapping can decide whether to map or to drop the message.

 Without applying any payload mapping, the incoming message is expected to be a valid [Ditto protocol message](https://www.eclipse.org/ditto/protocol-specification.html).